 OpenVG™ is a royalty-free, cross-platform API that provides a low-level hardware acceleration interface for vector graphics libraries such as Flash and SVG.
 OpenVG is targeted primarily at handheld devices that require portable acceleration of high-quality vector graphics for compelling user interfaces and text on small screen devices - while enabling hardware acceleration to provide fluidly interactive performance at very low power levels.

 OpenVG at a glance

-OpenVG 1.1, released on December 8th, 2008, adds a Glyph API for hardware accelerated text rendering, full acceleration support for Adobe® Flash® and Flash Lite 3 technologies, and multi-sampled anti-aliasing to the original OpenVG 1.0 specification.
-The new OpenVG specification is accompanied by an open source reference implementation and a full suite of conformance tests implemented by the Khronos Group.
+OpenVG 1.1, released on December 8th, 2008, adds a Glyph API for hardware accelerated text rendering, full acceleration support for Adobe® Flash® and Flash Lite 3 technologies, and multi-sampled anti-aliasing to the OpenVG 1.0 specification.
+The OpenVG specification is accompanied by an open source reference implementation and a full suite of conformance tests implemented by the Khronos Group.